 Problem: You created an addressing rule; however, it isn't working for users in the GroupWise client.
 Possible Cause: You didn't enable the addressing rules after creating them.
 Action: Addressing rules must be enabled after being created.
-See "Addressing Rules" in "System" in the in "Databases" in the GroupWise 6.5 Administration Guide.
+See "Enabling an Addressing Rule" in "System" in the GroupWise 7 Administration Guide .
 Possible Cause: The addressing rules haven't replicated to the user's post office.
 Action: Rebuild the post office database (wphost.db).
-See "Rebuilding Domain or Post Office Databases"
+See "Rebuilding Domain or Post Office Databases" in "Databases" in the GroupWise 7 Administration Guide .